 Clicky

+It’s always a good idea to keep your machine clean, but why do it in the first place?
 One of the biggest reasons is to keep fading down.
-Your jet ski will fade in the sun, and keeping it clean and waxed will keep the fiberglass from fading away.
-Fiberglass that is fading is more likely to crack when you hit something or blister when exposed to water for extended periods of time.
+Your watercraft will fade in the sun, and keeping it clean and waxed will keep the fiberglass from fading away.
+Fiberglass that is fading is more likely to crack when you hit something or blister when long exposure to water.
+(Keeping a cover on the PWC helps too!)

 Below is a list of cleaners I suggest you use.